homemadearcade/zero/todo/2_UPNEXT_FEATURES.md

   Remove Tag, Add Tag Effect
   Camera Shake is bad because of the size of the map. it works best when zoomed out, why is that?

-OBJECT INSTANCE VISIBILITY
-  Filter object instances that are not visible in the snapshot taker and eraser, and other snapshot thing?

 INTERFACE IDS
-  Generate interfaceIds based on the game model Interface Ids themselves may have to be auto generated, for dynamic lookup Default unlocked interface ids need to be not shown in the unlockables list
+  Generate interfaceIds based on the game model Interface Ids themselves may have to be auto generated, for dynamic lookup Default unlocked interface ids need to be not shown in the unlockables tree

 DALL E GENERATOR

 EXPERIENCE MODEL
   Experience Thumbnail, Experience Image, etc

+GAME ROOM EXPANSION
+  I think maybe the game room manages loading interface ids and what not? or do games do that?
+WHO manages that? why when a game is loaded? troubling.
+Its hard to manage both at the same time...
+You need both states